 Member contributions are established by state law and range between 9.80% and 10.25% of earnable compensation.
 The Board of Trustees sets the rate each year.
-For the years ended June 30, 2023 and 2022, the employee contribution rate was 10.25% of member's compensation.
+For the years ended June 30, 2024 and 2023, the employee contribution rate was 10.25% of member's compensation.
 Contributions are deducted from the member's salary and remitted monthly by the participating employer.

 Employer contributions are determined by an actuarial valuation and are subject to change each year in accordance with R.S.
 11:103.
-For the years ended June 30, 2023 and 2022, the actuarially determined contribution rate was 10.24% and 9.78%, respectively, of member's compensation.
-For the years ended June 30, 2023 and 2022, the employers contributed 11.50% and 12.25% of members' salaries, respectively.
+For the years ended June 30, 2024 and 2023, the actuarially determined contribution rate was 11.80% and 10.24%, respectively, of member's compensation.
+For each of the years ended June 30, 2024 and 2023, the employers contributed 11.50% of members' salaries.
 Also, the Fund annually receives revenue sharing funds, which consist of 0.50% of the aggregate amount of the ad valorem tax shown to be collected by the tax roll of each respective parish, and additional funds as indicated by valuation and apportioned by the Public Retirement Systems' Actuarial Committee from available insurance premium taxes described in RS 22:1476A(3).